The Backbone of Financial Reporting: An In-depth Look at the General Ledger from Gen Chart to Sub Accounts

 Sub Chart

-The sub account can be up to 12 digits, and there is no practical limit to the number of sub accounts.
+The sub account, which can be up to 12 digits, is highly flexible with no practical limit on the number of sub accounts.
 The sub chart of accounts changes continuously (e.g., new, change, or inactive).
 You can modify the sub chart of accounts in any function and can limit access to subs using five attributes.
-You can search by description, number, or string (hyper search).
-The hyper search looks for a string match in the name or address fields.
-The sub chart divides into sets for: banks, customers, vendors, employees, fixed assets, jobs, departments, profit centers, cost centers, notes receivable, notes payable, shareholders, partners, funds, worker comp classes, etc. You are limited to 99 sets.
+You can search by description, number, or string (hypersearch).
+The hypersearch looks for a string match in the name or address fields.
+The sub chart is divided into sets for: banks, customers, vendors, employees, fixed assets, jobs, departments, profit centers, cost centers, notes receivable, notes payable, shareholders, partners, funds, worker comp classes, etc. You are limited to 99 sets.

 Link